yuyy-shandong/NCETS/README.md

 # Usage
 There are three main functions in NCETS package.
 One is diff_test for testing causal effect among time-varying Exposure.
 The second is ncets_cat which could eliminate the unmeasured confounders and estimate causal effect for categorical outcome.
 And the last one is ncets_con which eliminate the unmeasured confounders and estimate causal effect for continuous outcome.
-You can find the instructions by '?diff_test','?ncets_cat' and '?ncets_con'.
+You can find the instructions by '?diff_test', '?ncets_cat'  and  '?ncets_con'.

 library(NCETS)

 ?diff_test

 ?ncets_cat

 ?ncets_con